New year, new draft position for the Washington Football Team.

-- Washington gave up its sixth-round pick in a trade with the Las Vegas Raiders for David Sharpe and a seventh-round pick.
+- Washington gave up its sixth-round pick in a trade with the Las Vegas Raiders for David Sharpe and a seventh-round pick (244th overall).
+It then gave that selection to Miami for guard Ereck Flowers Sr. and the Dolphins' seventh-round pick (258th overall).
 Washington will pick twice in the seventh round for the second straight year.
 It added standout safety Kam Curl and versatile defensive lineman James Smith-Williams with those picks last year.

 Based on how head coach Ron Rivera has structured Washington's culture, he'll expect these players to compete for immediate playing time.